Skip to main content

 $credentials = Get-Credential

-This will show a window where you can enter the credentials for this execution of the script.
+This opens a window where you can enter the credentials for this execution of the script.

 You can then use those credentials to connect to your site: